My Pet Humans

 Oh, good.
 It’s tuna.
 I love tuna.

 The humans place food on their flat food bowls and sit down at the table.
-For a few minutes, we all enjoy our dinners, and I enjoy listening to the conversations.
+We all enjoy our dinners for a few minutes, and I listen to the human conversations.

 “Oh, well, that’s alright,” she says, waving her hand in the air like that would take care of the problem.
 “I can pick it up tomorrow afternoon on the way to my meeting.
 It’s not a big deal.”